 You need customer information in good condition, accurate, complete, consistent, and valid or good quality.
-Well architected and applied Master Data Management puts technical constraints on modifying a customer record, preventing duplicate or incomplete entries from occurring in subsequent business processes.
+Master Data Management puts technical constraints on modifying a customer record, preventing duplicate or incomplete entries from occurring in subsequent business processes.

 Also, master data keeps its data quality level throughout a system no matter which person or department in your organization updates or works with customer data.